Moneem4/test-hitech-Moneem/README.md

 # Nest Movies API

 A simple movies API built with NestJS .
-It serves movies with genres and staff, persisting data using PostgreSQL.
+It serves movies with genres , persisting data using PostgreSQL.

 ## Installation